MSc or PGDip

 By the end of this module you will have learned how to apply the material studied in Module Two into clinical practice.
 You will have gained further insights into cardiovascular physiology and will have a clear idea of what is meant by resuscitation and how to classify shock.
 The most common causes of shock will be reviewed in detail.
 You will gain understanding of the tools of resuscitation: oxygen, fluids, inotropes, vasopressors and blood transfusion.

-Resuscitation Medicine 2 – Cardiac arrest, Airway management, Analgesia and Procedural Sedation
+Cardiac Arrest, Airway Management, Oxygenation, Analgesia and Procedural Sedation

 This module will equip you with knowledge of oxygen delivery, advanced airway care, respiratory support, procedural sedation/analgesia and state of the art treatment of cardiorespiratory arrest in adults and children.